-Appears at the beginning of the report section.
+Appears at the beginning of the report.

 Repeats at the top of every page, except the first page, where it appears under the Report Header.